Numigi/odoo-stock-addons/stock_account_fifo_fix_valuation/README.rst

 ==================================
-STOCK ACCOUNT FIFO Stock Valuation
+Stock Account FIFO Stock Valuation
 ==================================
 This module fixes picking return stock valuation, especially stock valuation for FIFO and valuation is in automated mode.